patrickpichler/of_bees_and_runtime_security/talk.md

 As you can see, the struct has a function pointer, that will point to the underlying function, as well as some info about the return type, as well as the argument types.
-Those are used by the verifier to ensure program safety.
-We will learn more about the verifier later.
+Those are used by the eBPF verifier to ensure program safety.
+We will learn more about the verifier a bit later.

 Here we can see it in action: